Culturally Sensitive Therapy in Ambler, PA

 - Children of immigrant parents finding themselves in parental roles as they mediate on their behalf due to language barriers

-Through culturally sensitive therapy, Genevieve’s hope is that you can bring all of who you are, your authentic true self to your sessions, knowing that you will be completely and fully accepted without any judgement.
-It is also important to note that, if there is ever any aspect of your culture that she may not be as familiar with, she seeks to approach from a posture of curiosity, ready to listen and learn from you.
+Through culturally sensitive therapy, our hope is that you can bring all of who you are, your authentic true self to your sessions, knowing that you will be completely and fully accepted without any judgement.
+It is also important to note that, if there is ever any aspect of your culture that we may not be as familiar with, we seek to approach from a posture of curiosity, ready to listen and learn from you.

 What is Culturally Sensitive Therapy?

 Culturally sensitive therapy is an approach to counseling in which the therapist respects and honors the client’s values, experiences, and belief systems without assigning more value to that of the dominant culture.
 Space is made to recognize, grieve, and process experiences of oppression, discrimination, and suffering from being a person of color.
 Instead of simply using taking a “cookie cutter” approach for everyone, culturally sensitive therapists believe that it is more effective to diversify the specific therapeutic approach or technique from person-to-person, depending on a client’s background.